 (b) restoring, correcting or modifying organic functions in human beings or animals, or

 (c) disinfection in premises in which food is manufactured, prepared or kept;

-As we make no health claims that placentaphagy will cure, treat or prevent any thing (and Health Canada agrees that there are no scientific evidence to support it), we are not manufacturing a drug.
+As we make no health claims that placentaphagy will cure, treat or prevent anything (and Health Canada agrees that there is no scientific evidence to support it), we are not manufacturing a drug.

-We are not selling encapsulated placentas to anyone; the placenta that you give us, we charge a fee for processing it, and we give it back to you.
+We are not selling encapsulated placentas to anyone; we take the placenta that you give us, we charge a fee to process it, and we give it back to you.